claygiffin/100-coaches-site/src/pages/coaches/index.md

       - Speaker
       - Corporate Executive
   - bio: >-
+      Jonathan is a professor of coaching and behavioural change, he holds five degrees, several coach accreditations and is a licensed I/O psychologist.
-      Jonathan is a licensed psychologist, and credentialed award winning executive coach.
-He has coaches leaders across public, private and no for profit sector, from government and the media.
-He is a prolific writer with books on coaching, change, mindfulness and leadership, as well as over 100 scientific papers and book chapters  Jonathan was nominated as a Thinkers50 Top8 coach in 2019 and his work has been recognized by a range of awards.
+      He has written widely with over 100 scientific papers and book chapters, 30 books including 'Excellence in Coaching' and 'Top Business Psychology Models’, and has presented over 200 conference papers around the world. he is the editor of the premier coaching journal ‘International Coaching Psychology Review’ and series editor for Wiley Blackwell's academic I/O series of handbooks.
+Jonathan was nominated as a Thinkers50 Top8 coach in 2019 and his work has been recognized by a range of awards by the British Psychological Society, Association for Coaching and Best Paper in 2019 in 'Coaching at Work' magazine

+      Jonathan combines his academic role with a private coaching practice.
+He has coached leaders across the public, private and the not for profit sector, including well known names in government and the media.
+Prior to this Jonathan has held a number of board level posts.
+He has been a local government director, a chief executive for a national mental health charity in the UK and has worked for PricewaterhouseCoopers and IBM on business transformation projects.
     coachName: Jonathan Passmore
     jobTitle: 'Director of Coaching, Henley Business School'
     photo: /uploads/70-2010-dr-jonathan-passmore-jonathan-passmore.jpg